Acústico MTV: Legião Urbana: The show

 The main single is "Hoje a Noite Não Tem Luar" (Portuguese-language cover of "Hoy Me Voy Para México" (by Puerto Rican boy band Menudo) created by Carlos Colla).
 In a break requested by the production team in order to change the recording tapes, Russo jokingly said he would play the song, and the joke became a hit with heavy airplay in 1999.

 Some songs of the album had already been released on Música P/ Acampamentos in 1992.

 In one week, the album sold 750,000 copies and was certified double platinum.

+Track listing

+CD and DVD tracks (writing credits per source:)